oudeismetis/oudeis/content/blog/2020/tesla-hitch.md

 +++
-title = "I disassembled a Tesla" date = "2020-07-18"
+title = "I disassembled a Tesla" date = "2020-07-31"
 categories = [ "thoughts" ]
 image = "img/2020/tesla/disassembled_tesla_large.jpeg"
-draft = true
 +++

 The most expensive thing I've ever taken apart...
 <!--more-->

 ...in addition to being the most expensive car I've ever owned by far.
-(I hail from Camry/Civic people)
+(I hail from Camry people)

 When we bought the car a year ago to replace our aging Honda Civic, I asked our daughter to name the car.
 She chose..."Civic".